 1. Before meeting your Representative

-- Prepare literature about the policy you’re targeting, including issues and concerns you hope to get resolved.
+- Prepare literature about the policy you’re targeting, including issues and concerns you hope to resolve.

 - Do background research on your rep. Look at their previous record with similar issues and the respective stands they took.
-This will give you a fair idea of how successful your lobbying is likely to be.
+This will give you a fair idea of how successful your lobbying will likely be.

-- Schedule an appoint via phone call or email at least a week before you intend to meet.
-If you’re unable to get through to your rep, try getting through to their staff.
+- Schedule an appointment via phone call or email at least a week before you intend to meet.
+If you cannot get through to your rep, try getting through to their staff.
 Be polite yet firm in your request.